nomike/nomikes_python_challenges/chapters/1/1.0/theory.md

 nomike@max:~/coding/nomikes_python_challenges$
 ```

-Notice the "0" next to our file?
+Notice the "0" next to the new file?
 That's the filesize, measured in bytes.

 ### Removing files